How to Substitute Multiple Characters in Excel (6 Ways)

 1. Use the SUBSTITUTE Function to Substitute Multiple Characters

 In Excel, the SUBSTITUTE Function substitutes one or more instances of a specified character or text string with another character (s).
-In the below screenshot, here is a data set of Microsoft Word versions names.
-For an instance, we want to substitute “Word” with “Excel”.
-We will apply the SUBSTITUTE Function to have it done.
+In the screenshot below, here is a data set of Microsoft Word version names.
+For instance, we want to substitute “Word” with “Excel”.
+We will apply the SUBSTITUTE function to get it done.

 Use the SUBSTITUTE Function to Substitute Multiple Characters